 - Citizens' support

 - Environmental impact of the project

 - Plans for the communication and promotion of the project

 The results of these missions are compiled in a report, reviewed by the Executive Committee of the BIE and forwarded with advice to the General Assembly.
 The General Assembly then decides which proposals the BIE will further investigate.
 Once approved, the report forms the basis of evaluation by the BIE Member States during the vote.

 International campaign - project development

-As soon as they submit the initial application, candidate countries must carry out international campaigns to garner support for their project.
-They organize international symposiums, forums and other activities and travel the world to meet with representatives of BIE Member States.
+As soon as they submit the initial application, candidate countries carry out international campaigns to garner support for their project.
+They organise international symposiums, forums and other activities and travel the world to meet with representatives of BIE Member States.